pmbuko/shell-building-blocks/Shell_Building_Blocks.md

 ---------------------------------------
 It's important to understand how and when to use quotes and spaces in the shell.

 1. Any time you might have a space as part of input, use quotes.
-This means pretty much *any* time you're dealing with words and not numbers, expecially when defining variables.
+This means pretty much *any* time you're dealing with words and not numbers, especially when defining variables.
 2. Any time you want to store a string in a variable, use double-quotes.
 (What's a string?
 Anything not purely numerical.)

 Let's look at three different examples.
 First, I'm setting a variable's value to the number 50.
 Note that I do not use spaces between the variable name, the equal sign, or the variable value.
 When setting numeric values, you don't need to use quotes.